zry98/movistar-home-hacks/README.en.md

 Install your linux as usual, it may be necessary to include non-free drivers.

+It's recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.

 ## Configurations

 The following configurations were made for Manjaro XFCE and may need to be adjusted for other distros.